jefdaj/ortholang/README.md

 If you’ve ever written a makefile, assigning the variable is similar to writing a rule that will generate the `var1` file, and asking for the answer is like running `make var1`.
-As you’ll see in a few minutes, this is very close to how ShortCut works internally.
+In fact, this is very close to how it works internally.

 ### Types